BirthdayResearch/quantum/README.md

 ### Deploy ERC20 tokens 'MUSDT' & 'MUSDC'

-To deploy ERC20 token user will have to run a command `npx hardhat run --network goerli ./scripts/deployERC20.ts` in smartContract directory.
+To deploy ERC20 tokens user will have to run a command `npx hardhat run --network goerli ./scripts/deployERC20.ts` in smartContract directory.

 To verify the said tokens and other contracts, there would be a prompt on terminal after running the deployment command that devs will need to run after.